EddyVerbruggen/nativescript-numeric-keyboard/README.md

     noReturnKey: true,
     noDecimals: true,
     noIpadInputBar: true, // suppress the bar with buttons iOS renders on iPad since iOS 9
-    returnKeyButtonBackgroundColor: new Color("red") // optional, set this to change the (default) blue color of the 'return' key
+    returnKeyButtonBackgroundColor: new Color("red"), // optional, set this to change the (default) blue color of the 'return' key
-    onReturnKeyPressed: (keyboard): boolean => {
+    onReturnKeyPressed: (): boolean => {

-      // You code here
+      // Your code here
       return true; // Return true to hide/collapse the keyboard, use false to keep the keyboard in place.
     }
   });